I’ve been gradually reviewing and revising the packages I use to complete particular tasks and the way the underlying data (my data) is being stored.

 Vim (pronounced, not surprisingly to rhyme with “him”) is an updated, improved version of a program called Vi (pronounced, somewhat surprisingly as “vee-eye”).
 Vim stands for Vi-improved.

 Last year I posted some brief ponderings about a few different wikis.
 At the time I was intent on getting to grips with TiddlyWiki.
 I began doing that and used it within my employment for around 5 or 6 weeks.
 During that time I migrated my previous notes into TiddlyWiki and began using it to take notes during meetings and to record a range of tasks and activities.
 Shortly after that, however, I came across what was, for me, was a major hurdle.
+That hurdle was accessing and updated my wiki whilst I was travelling.
+Each time I edited and saved the wiki it was another 1+mb of usage on my mobile plan.
+Even a one-letter change and save would mean the wiki in toto was being resaved to my cloud storage.
+As a result TiddlyWiki got shelved.

 My search for productivity tools that suit my platforms (linux @ home, windows @ work) and work philosophy (KISS, plain text preferred for transportability, not being locked into a particular tool or suite) continues.

 I’m now using TiddlyWiki for general notes - one wiki file for home stuff and another wiki file for work stuff.
 I use minimal formatting in the tiddlers, but try to make good use of tags so I can track/trace ideas.
+I was using TiddlyWiki through Firefox but apparently a future release of Firefox (due in a month or two) won’t allow TiddlyWikis to be easily saved.
+As a result I’m now using Pale Moon browser for my wikis and will probably migrate the majority of my web usage to/through it.